arthur-ai/marketing_tool/tests/README.md

 - `worker/` - Tests for ARQ worker functions
 - `integrations/` - End-to-end integration tests for complete pipeline flows
 - `integration/` - Integration tests for Redis and other external services
+- `middleware/` - Tests for authentication and RBAC middleware
+- `models/` - Tests for user context and other models
+- `utils/` - Test utilities and helpers (JWT generation, etc.)
 - `conftest.py` - Global test fixtures and mocks
 - `requirements-test.txt` - All requirements to run these tests